java/devjava-content/README.md

 [Dev.java](https://dev.java) is the official website for the Java platform and language maintained by the Java Platform Group at Oracle.

 We [recently announced](https://inside.java) that we are accepting contributions to Dev.java.
-This repository contains most of the content for the website, a lightweight JavaScript toolchain to build the site into static HTML, and guidelines for contributing to it.
+This repository contains a lightweight JavaScript toolchain to build the site into static HTML and guidelines for contributing to it.

 Here are the sections of this document: